kislyuk/argcomplete/README.rst

  stderr will be suppressed).
 For this reason it's best to construct the argument parser and call ``argcomplete.autocomplete()`` as early as possible in your execution flow.

+.. admonition:: Performance

+ If the program takes a long time to get to the point where ``argcomplete.autocomplete()`` is called, the tab completion process will feel sluggish, and the user may lose confidence in it.
+So it's also important to minimize the startup time of the program up to that point (for example, by deferring initialization or importing of large modules until after parsing options).

 Specifying completers
 ---------------------
 You can specify custom completion functions for your options and arguments.
 Two styles are supported: callable and